Last Updated on April 1, 2022

-You might’ve heard of Earth Overshoot Day before – but what exactly is it?
+You might’ve heard of Earth Overshoot Day before — but what is Earth Overshoot Day?

 Essentially, Earth has a budget for the year – and we have a continual habit of using up Earth’s resources before the year is up.
 This means we have to “borrow” resources from the next year.

-Truly, what it means is we’re over-consuming, over-fishing, over-harvesting and over-polluting.
-In 2021, Earth Overshoot Day was on July 29th, so it will likely be around the same date this year.
-That for the year of 2021, we borrowed 5 months worth of resources from 2022 (aka this year!).
+Truly, what it means is we’re over-consuming, over-fishing, over-harvesting, and over-polluting.
+In 2021, Earth Overshoot Day was on July 29th.
+For the year of 2021, we borrowed 5 months worth of resources from 2022.
+However, in 2023, we were able to push that date back to August 2nd.

-Thankfully, there are ways we can push back the date.
-Here’s everything you need to know about Earth Overshoot Day, why it matters and action tips you can implement.
+Thankfully, there are ways we can push back Earth Over Day even more.
+Here’s everything you need to know about Earth Overshoot Day, why it matters, and action tips you can implement.

 what is earth overshoot day in simple words?

-Essentially, Earth Overshoot Day is the date we’ve used up all the resources earth can renew that year.
+So, in super simple terms, what is Earth Overshoot Day?
+Essentially, it’s the date we’ve used up all the resources Earth can renew that year.
 It’s more than our planet can sustain, and this happens through over-consumption.

-We only have one earth but overall, we’re living as though we have 1.7 earths.
-We need to start living within our means and move the date Earth Overshoot Day happens to the end of the year if we want a thriving planet.
+We only have one earth, but overall, we’re living as though we have 1.7 earths.
+We need to start living within our means and move the date it happens to the end of the year if we want a thriving planet.

 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate that year.

-Whatever the overshoot day is, that’s when we’re operating in overshoot from here on out for the year.
-This a huge problem is we’re ever going to curb over-consumption and put an end to the climate crisis.
+Whatever the overshoot day is, that’s when we’re only depleting from here on out for the year.
+This is a huge problem if we’re ever going to curb over-consumption and put an end to the climate crisis.

-what is earth overshoot day and how is it calculated?
+what is overshoot day and how is it calculated?

 Earth Overshoot Day is hosted and calculated by Global Footprint Network (GFN), an international research organization that provides a menu of tools to help the human economy operate within Earth’s ecological limits.

-In order to determine the date of Earth Overshoot Day every year, GFN calculates the number of days of that year the Earth’s biocapacity suffices to provide for humanity’s ecological footprint.
+To determine the date for each year, GFN calculates the number of days of that year the Earth’s biocapacity suffices to provide for humanity’s ecological footprint.
 The remainder of the year corresponds to global overshoot.

 Earth Overshoot Day is calculated by dividing the planet’s biocapacity (aka the amount of resources Earth can generate that year) by humanity’s ecological footprint, and multiplying by 365 (the number of days in a year).